innocentx0/innocentx0.github.io/_posts/2025-12-14-php-docker-more.md

 itorsfour.htb], HTTPServer[nginx], IP[10.10.11.98], JQuery, PHP[8.3.27], Script, Title[MonitorsFour - N
 etworking Solutions], X-Powered-By[PHP/8.3.27], X-UA-Compatible[IE=edge], nginx
 ```
-So we have the site is built with PHP 8.3.27, jQuery and nginx as a proxy manager
+The site is built with PHP 8.3.27, jQuery and nginx as a proxy manager.

 Let's lookup for some CVEs releated to this PHP version on [ExploitDB](https://www.exploit-db.com/)